axchanda/rasa_nlu_duckling/README.md

 After successful training, your models has been created in models folder for both the trainings

 ## Running Server
-Create a config file config_server.json with following contents
+Create a config file config_server.json with following contents:
 ```
 {
   "mitie_file": "/home<user>/rasa_nlu/mitie/total_word_feature_extractor.dat",